CoreyNaas/traffic_simulator/README.md

 # Traffic Simulator

 A basic traffic simulator built in Rust with egui as the frontend.
-Working through "assignment prompts" I created with GPT4, which can be found in [/assignment_prompts/](/assignment_prompts/).
+For motivation and guidance, I'm Working through "assignment prompts" I created with GPT4, which can be found in [assignments](assignments.md).

 ## Progress